payalsoman/DevOps_HW4/README.md

 Copy their respective docker-compose.yml files to the Host1 and Host2 folders.

 Install docker compose on both the hosts:

 ```
 curl -L https://github.com/docker/compose/releases/download/1.5.1/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose
 chmod +x /usr/local/bin/docker-compose
 ```

-Host1 is the server and Host2 is the client.
+Host1 is the client and Host2 is the server.

-For Host1, do ```docker-compose up```
+For Host2, do ```docker-compose up```
-This will create two containers on Host1:
+This will create two containers on Host2:

 1. redis
 2. redis-ambassador-server

-For Host2 as well, do ```docker-compose run redis_cli``` This creates the folowwing container on Host2:
+For Host1, do ```docker-compose run redis_cli```

+This creates the folowwing containers on Host1:

 1. redis-ambassador-client
 2. redis_cli